Importing from Microsoft Access

 Worksheet Cells Definition:

-- Cell A2: contains the Business Name
+- Cell A2: contains the Taxpayer or Trading Name

 - Cell C2: contains the Period Start Date.
 Format: DD/MM/YYYY